30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 Remote Play remains the best reason to own a PS Vita alongside a PS4, offering the ability to play every PS4 game in your collection on your plucky and underrated little handheld.
 But did you know you can also play all those current-gen titles on your PC or Mac?

-Firstly download the Remote Play app onto your PC or Mac (make sure your PC has or on PC and or on a Mac).
-You can then sync your machine up to your PS4, much like a Vita - you can even use your DualShock 4 as long as it's plugged in via USB cable.
+Firstly download the Remote Play app onto your PC or Mac (make sure your computer has Windows 8 or Windows 10 on PC and OS X 10.10 or OS X 10.11 on a Mac).
+You can then sync your machine up to your PS4, much like a Vita – you can even use your DualShock 4 as long as it's plugged in via USB cable.

 29. Upgrade your hard drive